Prison tattooing

 Prison tattooing is the practice of creating and displaying tattoos in a prison environment.
 Present-day American and Russian prisoners may convey gang membership, code, or hidden meanings for origin or criminal deeds.
 Lack of proper equipment and sterile environments lead to health risks such as infection or disease (hepatitis C, HIV) from contaminated needles.

 Process

 Makeshift tattooing equipment assembled from an electric shaver and a ballpoint pen.
 This device was confiscated in a prison cell in Falun, Sweden in 1994.

-Whilst not illegal, tattooing in United States prisons is against institutional rules and is therefore unregulated.
+While not illegal, tattooing in United States prisons is against institutional rules and is therefore unregulated.
 The inmates do not have the proper equipment necessary for the practice.
 Inmates find ways to create their own tattooing devices out of their belongings and found materials.
 Improvised tattooing equipment has been assembled from materials such as mechanical pencils, magnets, radio transistors, staples, paper clips, or guitar strings.
-In addition to the tattooing equipment, the ink utilized also needs to be improvised—potentially consisting of ink taken from pens, melted plastic, soot mixed with shampoo, and melted Styrofoam.
+In addition to tattooing equipment, tattoo ink needs to be improvised—potentially consisting of ink taken from pens, melted plastic, soot mixed with shampoo, and melted Styrofoam.
 Prison tattoos are not generally applied free of charge; they are usually done in exchange for food, stamps, cigarettes, phone time, canteen items, or favors, such as sex or targeted violence.